ABOUT APPISx

 2024

-APPIS x Thailand convened 21 breast cancer patient advocates from across the country for a meeting titled "Amplifying Voice: Igniting Change in Health Literacy for Empowered Breast Cancer Patient Advocates," building on the success of last year's event and the "Let Her Smile" campaign.
+In 2024, APPISx Thailand convened 21 breast cancer patient advocates from across the country for a meeting called "Amplifying Voice: Igniting Change in Health Literacy for Empowered Breast Cancer Patient Advocates."

-Patient involvement and understanding their needs played a central role in the meeting's success, establishing a solid foundation for future partnerships to address health literacy challenges in Thailand.
+Patient centricity played a central role in the meeting's success, establishing a solid foundation for future partnerships to address health literacy challenges in Thailand.

 During APPISx, representatives from four regions attended a presentation on metastatic breast cancer innovative treatment knowledge and health literacy.